How to buy a car overseas with an international money transfer

 Poor exchange rates and high fees are the norm when sending overseas transfers through your bank, so you can save a lot of dough if you shop around to find a specialist money transfer service.
 These companies offer markedly better exchange rates than the banks and in most cases also impose lower transfer fees, which can all add up to a significant saving — especially when you’re transferring a large amount.

-Online money transfer providers such as Payza, USForex, World First, and WorldRemit all offer secure and reliable online transfers, combining convenience with affordability.
+Online money transfer providers such as OFX, and XE both offer secure and reliable online transfers, combining convenience with affordability.

 Vintage car enthusiast Don wants to buy a historic Mini Cooper from a seller in the United Kingdom.
 Having agreed on a sale price of USD $10,000 with the seller for the slightly damaged car, Don begins arrangements to transfer the necessary funds.
 But when he sees the poor exchange rate on offer from his bank, he decides to see if he can find a better deal from a specialist transfer service — he compares two services to see which one offers the better deal.